JalissaRandle/capstoneMVP/README.md

 # Capstone Idea
-My application  will be a website for a concert simular to Cochella and it will sell the concert tickets and let people buy backstage passes and merch.
+My application  will be a website for a concert simular to Coachella and it will sell the concert tickets and let people buy backstage passes and merch.

 # MVPS
 * User can view all of the different tickets and the different perks each ticket